History of the University of California, Berkeley: Early development

-20th Century
+20th century

-The university came of age under the direction of Benjamin Ide Wheeler, who would serve as its president from 1899 to 1919.
+The university came of age under the direction of Benjamin Ide Wheeler, who served as its president from 1899 to 1919.

 In 1905, the "University Farm" was formed near Sacramento, ultimately becoming the University of California, Davis.

 Berkeley's reputation grew as President Wheeler succeeded in attracting renowned faculty to the campus and procuring research and scholarship funds.

 The campus began to take on the look of a proper university with the completion of several Beaux-Arts and neoclassical buildings, including California Memorial Stadium (1923), designed by architect John Galen Howard; these buildings form the core of Berkeley's present campus architecture.

 In the 1910s, Berkeley played a significant role in the Indian Independence Movement.
 Beyond the reach of the British colonial police, Indian students studying at the university helped form the Ghadar Party and published its paper, the Hindustan Ghadar.

 In 1928, John D. Rockefeller Jr. funded the International House Berkeley, which officially opened on August 18, 1930.
 One of three such residences in country dedicated to international students – the first was established at Columbia University in the City of New York and the second at the University of Chicago—it was the largest student housing complex in the Bay Area and the first coeducational residence west of the Mississippi.